zahid-official/practice-15-server/README.md

-# Clearify - Task Management Application (ServerSide)
+# Clearify - Task Management Application (Server-Side)

 The server-side of Clearify is built with **Express.js** and connects to a **MongoDB** database.
 It provides secure API endpoints for managing tasks (CRUD operations) and ensures real-time syncing using MongoDB Change Streams or WebSockets.
 User-specific data is protected using Firebase Authentication tokens.